Skip to content

 Check for race conditions with setTimeout or setInterval.
 Async functions called inside timers run outside any surrounding try/catch.
 Each timer callback needs its own error handling.

 Check top-level module side effects.
 Some libraries kick off network calls or file reads at import time.
 If their internal promise rejects (DNS down, file missing) and they did not .catch() it, your application crashes during import even though your code touched nothing.
-The fix is to import these libraries inside a try/catch of an async bootstrap function, or to set a process.on('unhandledRejection') handler before the first require/import that does third-party work.
+The fix is to import these libraries inside a try/catch of an async bootstrap function, or to set a process.on('unhandledRejection') handler before the first require or import that does third-party work.

 Check for promises rejected with non-Error values.
-Code like Promise.reject('something') or reject(null) produces an unhandled rejection with an empty stack — the diagnostic message you see is generic and unhelpful.
+Code like Promise.reject('something') or reject(null) produces an unhandled rejection with an empty stack; the diagnostic message you see is generic and unhelpful.
 Always reject with a real Error object so the stack trace points at the rejection site.
 ESLint’s prefer-promise-reject-errors rule catches this.

 Check Express async error handling.
-Express 4 does not automatically catch async errors in route handlers — an unhandled rejection from await db.query(...) propagates as an unhandledRejection on the process, not as a 500 response.
+Express 4 does not automatically catch async errors in route handlers; an unhandled rejection from await db.query(...) propagates as an unhandledRejection on the process, not as a 500 response.
 Use express-async-errors (a require-time patch) or Express 5 (which handles this natively).
 See Fix: Express Async Error for the specific pattern.

 Check for --unhandled-rejections set in a parent process.
 If your service is launched by a wrapper script that passes NODE_OPTIONS=--unhandled-rejections=throw, it overrides whatever your code expects.
 Run node -e "console.log(process.execArgv)" and inspect NODE_OPTIONS to confirm.